Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 follower can do a double spin.
 Make sure to draw a halo around the follower's head twice.

-### Side passes
+### Right-side passes

 #### Right-side underarm pass

-The footwork for the leader is the same as in a right-side pass, but you hold the follower's left hand with your right hand instead of holding the follower's right hand with your left hand.
-The handwork is the same as in a passing tuck.
+The footwork for the leader is the same as in a right-side pass, but from a [goofy] position.
+The handwork is the mirrored equivalent from a [left-side underarm pass].

 #### Right-side outside chain turn